Machacasauro/Azure-AZ-104-Project/README.md

 •Configure your On-premises VPN Client, in this case (Mikrotik ROS7)

-# This are the steps for setting up an Azure Virtual Network (VNet) with the mentioned features above:
+# The following steps are necessary to set up an Azure Virtual Network (VNet) with the features mentioned above:

 ### 1. Log in to your Azure portal: